-2) DIRECTIONAL CONTROL switch
+2) DIRECTIONAL CONTROL SWITCH

-- (1) This switch serves to make forward/backward directional changes (auto-return type switch). - (2) In press the switch in the running direction, the running control circuits is turned off. - (3) The electrical brake will be applied by shifting the switch to the opposite position of running direction.
+- (1) This switch serves to make forward/backward directional changes. - (2) In the neutral, the running control circuits is turned off. - (3) The electrical brake will be applied by shifting the switch to the opposite position of running direction.